A small, dark space closed over Harry, gentle, soft, warmth against his skin.

 A cold chill traced down Harry’s spine.

 ‘He was a Death Eater, Harry,’ Hermione said.
 ‘Honestly, Ron, you never explain anything properly.
 Barty Crouch Junior was supposed to have died in Azkaban ages ago.
 He was a horrible wizard.’

 ‘Not much,’ Hermione replied.
 ‘We were all so worried about you.
 Mrs Weasley went around every healing point trying to find you.’

 Hermione elbowed Ron in the stomach.
 ‘It’s not funny, Ron.
 That was a veela, they’re not just pretty faces you know.
 She could have done anything to him.’

-‘They are gorgeous, though,’ Harry noted, only to receive Hermione’s elbow himself.
+‘They are gorgeous, though,’ Harry said, only to receive Hermione’s elbow himself.
 He rubbed at where her sharp elbow had dug into his ribs.
-‘So, when does term start?’
+‘So, how long until term starts?’

 ‘Where is everyone, then?’